Showing posts with label Vietnamese Stories. Show all posts

 The Legend of Mị Châu and Trọng Thủy

 The story of Mị Châu and Trọng Thủy is a well-known Vietnamese legend about love, betrayal, and tragedy.
-Mị Châu, a princess, falls in love with Trọng Thủy, leading to a heartbreaking betrayal.
-Their tale symbolizes the impact of deceit and the creation of precious pearls in Vietnamese culture.
+It tells of Mị Châu, a princess who falls deeply in love with Trọng Thủy, a man whose deception leads to heartbreaking consequences.
+Their tale symbolizes the devastating impact of deceit and explains the origin of precious pearls in Vietnamese culture.

 The Toad Sues Heaven